elte-nlp/elte-nlp-course/lecture_source/nlp_11-ir.md

 - a __collection__ of documents
 - __set of queries__ with information need descriptions (manually created or preferably from real-life users)
-- __relvance judgemnets__: can be binary or graded (0-4 scale) measures if a retrieved document matches the information needed
+- __relevance judgements__: can be binary or graded (0-4 scale); measure if a retrieved document matches the information needed

 Evaluation metrics based on the relevance judgments: